 In this same area, general area, Republique is worth a stop anytime of the day, with great space and a revolving menu for every daypart.

 On Melrose, you have a few interesting and known selections clustered more on west Melrose.
 The eastern part of the street still tries to maintain the hip grittiness that made it famous, even though it’s interrupted by the occasional Johnny Rockets and Subway.

-Melrose also has Red O. It’s more scene than substance now, but this Mexican place had our client Rick Bayless help with the initial menu.
-Providence, a long term player in the finer dining scene, sits on Melrose.
+Melrose has the newest, pretty good izakaya transplant in Aburiya Raku.
+It also has Red O. It’s more scene than substance now, but this Mexican place had our client Rick Bayless help with the initial menu.
+Providence, a long-term player in the finer dining scene, sits on Melrose.
 Lucques, by Suzanne Goin, serves up phenomenal steak frites at the bar, and Ago, which is a decent choice for fine Italian.
 For another Suzanne Goin treat, try AOC, a wine bar about 10 minutes from the SLS hotel.
 Yes, we did walk, and yes, we probably looked like idiots.

 This area also has the LA Farmer’s Market, which is mostly shopping mall, but it’s still great to see the old-school, unchanged food stalls.

 Even though Beverly Hills and West Hollywood are intertwined neighbors, we’ll separate them out for the purposes of hotels and restaurants.
 The hotels are decidedly bigger, more posh, and much more expensive: